 I’m the managing editor for Stripe Press, a publishing imprint from the payments infrastructure company Stripe.
 I also write the newsletter Autofictions, in which I review contemporary novels and get all up in my feelings.
 Previously, I was managing editor for Stripe’s Increment magazine and manager of engagement marketing at Kickstarter.

-I obtained my BA in English and Creative Writing from Concordia University in my hometown of Montreal.
-During my studies I contributed fiction to the Concordia and McGill student anthologies The Void and The Veg, reported on local art exhibitions and events for the student-run newspaper The Link, and inexpertly reviewed albums and concerts for several now-defunct music blogs.
+I completed my BA in English and Creative Writing at Concordia University in Montreal.
+During my studies I contributed fiction to the Concordia and McGill anthologies The Void and The Veg, reported for the student newspaper The Link, and wrote for several now-defunct music blogs.

-I relocated to London in 2018, where I live with my husband and many plants.
-When I’m not reading, writing, or editing, you’ll find me browsing bookstores, looking for London’s best vegan comfort food, or, possibly, taking a nap.
+I relocated to London in 2018, where I live with my husband, a growing stack of books, and a dwindling number of plants.
+When I’m not reading, writing, or editing, you’ll find me browsing bookshops, looking for London’s best vegan comfort food, unironically Pelotoning, or napping.